njit-prof-bill/resume_analyzer_documentation/sprint 2.md

 - **Technical Details**:
   1. **Dashboard Layout**:
-     - Use a framework like React or Vue.js.
+     - Use the framework from the sprint 1 work.
      - Divide the dashboard into three sections:
        - **Fit Score Visualization**: Display the fit score prominently using a progress bar, gauge chart, or numerical representation.
        - **Matched Skills**: List the keywords or skills from the resume that align with the job description.